The WormBoss Drench Decision Guides will provide you with recommendations on when to drench as well as what length protection drench may be required.

 To assist you to find out more about drenches (including withholding periods and export slaughter intervals), go to the Drenches section on the WormBoss web site where you can search on the type of worms and other parasites you want to target, drench groups and actives, and on drench product names.

-Integrate all 5 principles where possible:
+Use all 3 principles where possible.

-Follow all 5 principles where possible:
+Use all 5 principles where possible:

 1. Avoid unnecessary drenching, especially